 What I love About My Home/Town

-Providing a personal written description of why you love where you live is one of my favorite marketing ideas!
+Providing a personally written description of why you love where you live is one of my favorite marketing ideas!
 Leaving a narrative about what you love about your home or town is a great way to add a personal touch.
 There is not question that emotion sells in Real Estate!
-A great way to appeal to a buyer’s sensibility is to have all the reasons why you have loved living in your home and the community.
+An excellent way to appeal to a buyer’s sensibility is to have all the reasons why you have loved living in your home and the community.

-This is a great place to talk about all the attributes that you feel make your home special.
-When talking about where you live mention things you love like the convenience to major highways, a great shopping center or the place you love to get your morning coffee.
+Your narrative is a great place to talk about all the attributes that you feel make your home unique.
+When talking about where you live mention things you love the convenience to major highways, a great shopping center or the place you love to get your morning coffee.
 Home buyers eat this stuff up.
 It gives them all the more reason to picture themselves living in your home.

-Recently one of my clients in Ashland Massachusetts did exactly what I am talking about in making their list and the buyer’s absolutely loved the fact the seller took the time to write about what they thought made their home special.
-The buyers of this home had relocated in from out of state so they did not have a real good grasp of what special attributes Ashland had to offer.
+Recently one of my clients in Ashland Massachusetts did exactly what I am talking about in making their list and the buyer’s loved the fact the seller took the time to write about what they thought made their home unique.
+The buyers of this home had relocated in from out of state, so they did not have a real good grasp of what particular attributes Ashland had to offer.
 This one thing made a big difference to them.

 Creative Real Estate Marketing = Sold

-- Location of the main water shutoffs – sometimes the location of the water shutoffs are not easily visible.
+- Location of the water main shutoffs – sometimes the place of the water shutoffs are not easily visible.
 This is great information to provide in a home marketing brochure.

 - Trash pickup and other town services – one of the questions that buyers always ask Realtor is when does the trash or recycling get picked up.
 This is another nice touch to add to your real estate marketing.